Flavia-etyang/SATELLITE-VESSEL-INTELLIGENCE/README.md

 | Product tanker | Similar hull/deck configuration | Dimensions/overall geometry less consistent |
 | Bulk carrier | Commercial hull proportions | Lack of cargo cranes / hatch arrangement |

-**Assessment:**
+### Assessment

-The contact is assessed as an oil tanker with HIGH confidence.
+**The contact is assessed as an oil tanker with HIGH confidence.
 The combination of hull proportions, continuous cargo deck, tanker-specific piping and aft accommodation is inconsistent with container and bulk-carrier configurations.
-The available imagery supports a crude-oil-tanker hypothesis, although cargo carried at the time of imaging cannot be established from imagery alone.
+The available imagery supports a crude-oil-tanker hypothesis, although cargo carried at the time of imaging cannot be established from imagery alone.**

-**Final assessment:** Crude oil tanker
+### Final assessment: **Crude oil tanker**

 ---